wiseman-timelord/Chat-Gradio-Gguf/README.md

 # Development for v2
 v2 is now in Pre-Release stage...
+1. Built-in TTS was removed, instead lets add another display, where the user will select what accent of english to install with, so in installer there would be additional screen after the install options, where we would select accents for english, and again each choice will include male and female in the same selection.
+The list in the program will then be detecting these other versions of accents files for voice selevtion, and whatever was selected, the user will see the male and female, voices installed for the appropriate selection.
 1. Multiple models tested.
 Output for thinking seems to be correct on Qwen 3, but thinking is being displayed on newer models such as Qwen 3.5/3.6 and glm 4.7, they just seem to say thinking then say the final response. debug output needs checking, but I think we may have to promt the model to use a specific format of output including "<THINK>" and "</THINK>" before final response, in order for all models to produce the same output format as Qwen3, in order for Thinking... to be split correctly in real time.
 2. When there is a stable correctly working latest v2, then the plan will be to develop some extra tools, but this needs to be brainstormed and figured out..
 3. Code Optimization / redistribution of code, moving code out from display script, to applicably relatingly themed scripts, if there is relevance to both scripts and it is sound to do so, in order to reduce overall code in display script by moving it out, as appropriate to do so, nothing extreme.